rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 the characteristic to close a presequent section.
 Consequently, a subsequent section always is a subsection to all open presequent sections.

-Note that this is only intended to switch ones perspective from a pair of sections towards a subsequent inner section (aka. subsection) with regards to all open presequent sections.
+Note that the intention behind this statement is to switch one's perspective away from a pair of sections towards a subsequent section with regards to multiple open sections which all are presequent to it.

 **CLARIFICATION**
 Any sectioning node always declares a new subsection.